JQ100/nourishcampus/README.md

 $ virtualenv env
 ```

 3. Then run the command.
-Use deactivate to exit the venv
+Use deactivate or 'source deactivate' to exit the venv
 ```
 $ source ./env/bin/activate
 ```